 To identify semantic relation patterns, we parse the first sentence of an article word by word and apply a finite state machine (FSM) to discover these patterns.
-Fig. 3 shows a simplified version of the FSM for the is-a patterns, consisting of nine states.
-The dark gray states (1,2) represent initial states for different terms, so-called anchor terms, indicating the beginning of an is-a pattern.
+Fig. 5 shows a simplified version of the FSM for the is-a patterns, consisting of nine states.
+The dark gray states (1,2) represent initial states for different terms, so-called anchor terms, indicating the beginning of pattern and the entry point to the FSM.
+Altogether, we have two FSMs for the pattern detection, and thus two sets of anchor terms: One for is-a patterns, and one for part-of/has-a patterns.
+In the following, we will illustrate the gist of the is-a FSM.

 Anchor terms can be in singular (like is, describes) or plural (like are, describe).
-If we find any anchor term, we continue processing the FSM.
+If we find any anchor term in the sentence, we continue processing the FSM to which the anchor term refers (is-a or part-of/has-a).
 Starting from either of the two initial states, we check the following word or sequence of words in the sentence and can thus change into another state (transition).
 For instance, if the word after an anchor term is an adverb like "commonly", we change into state 3.
-If we reach the final state (9), we have detected the entire pattern.
+If we reach http://opennlp.apache.org/ the final state (9), we have detected the entire pattern.
 We will then go on with the word-by-word parsing to look for another semantic relation pattern.
 For any newly found anchor term, we process the corresponding FSM until we have found all semantic patterns.